colleenjg/cred_assign_stimuli/README.md

 ### **Optical physiology** sessions:
 - Lasted **70 min**.
 - Presentation time was equally split between the two stimulus types, presented in random order.
-- **Unexpected sequences or violations** were introduced, occurring around **5-7%** of the time.
+- **Unexpected sequences or "surprises"** were introduced, occurring around **5-7%** of the time.
 #### 1. Sparse Gabor unexpected sequences:
 - Unexpected sequences lasted **3-6 sec (2-4 consecutive sequences)**, and occurred every 30-90 sec.
 - During unexpected sequences, the D frames were replaced with **U frames**.
 - Each session's **U frame Gabor patches** had **distinct locations and sizes** from the session's D frame Gabor patches.
 - U frame Gabor patch orientations were sampled not from the sequence mean, but from the **sequence mean + 90 degrees**.
 So, they were about 90 degrees off from the rest of the sequence they appeared in.
 #### 2. Visual flow squares:
-- Visual flow violations lasted **2-4 sec**, and occurred every 30-90 sec.
+- Unexpected visual flow lasted **2-4 sec**, and occurred every 30-90 sec.
-- During visual flow violations, **25% of squares** moved in the direction opposite to the main flow.
+- During unexpected visual flow, **25% of squares** moved in the direction opposite to the main flow.
 &nbsp;

 #### Code and documentation (excluding `camstim`) built by Colleen Gillon (University of Toronto).